How I Prepare Pictures for the Web With Photoshop

 In order to prepare your pictures for web use, you need to make some decisions about who's going to look at the pictures.
 The variables are

 Decide what image size (in pixels) you want before you start, based on your page design.
-You may wish to have a small thumbnail that the user can click to see a large image, if you think the user will bother.
-Notice that while GIF images are sized assuming that your display is 72 DPI, many PCs now use a screen resolution of 96 DPI, which will make your pictures appear smaller on the screen.
+You may wish to have a small version, or thumbnail image, that the user can click to see a larger image.
+If you are designing for mobile phones, you should decide whether you expect the user to zoom or slide the picture.

-Also decide what storage size you want your picture to take up.
+Also decide what file size you want your picture to take up.
 The size of a picture not only uses up disk storage on your web server account, but also consumes download time.
-There's a tradeoff between picture size, picture quality, and load time: if your page is too slow, viewers will leave without looking.
-My rule of thumb is that a picture that's the only thing on a page can be up to 25 or 30K, but small inline pictures should be much smaller.
-Aim for 4K or less.
-A 50K picture takes about a minute to load on a slow line: will your site visitors wait that long?
+There's a tradeoff between picture size, picture quality, and load time: if your page loads too slowly, viewers will leave without looking.
+My rule of thumb is that a picture that's the only thing on a page can be up to 75 or 80K, but small inline pictures should be much smaller.
+Aim for 20K or less.
+There are tools on the web that will test a page's loading speed: try them out.

 Steps